-In the SCA, martial (fighting) activities come in a variety of flavours: armoured combat, rapier combat, and archery (both armoured and target).
-You can choose one or all styles, if you have the time.
+In the SCA, martial (fighting) activities come in a variety of flavours:

-The new would-be fighter needs to train in SCA-style fighting and be authorised by an official Marshal prior to entering a tournament or taking to the war field.
 No SCA-style fighting may be carried out unless a Marshal is present.
 The Marshal is equivalent to a referee or umpire, but does not determine the outcome of the battle.

-In some states, you must carry an authorisation card and/or a membership card if you carry an SCA weapon in any public place.
+In most states, you must carry an authorisation card and/or a membership card if you carry an SCA weapon in any public place.
 They may only be rattan and not edged, but they are still a prescribed weapon.

 - Round Robin: where every fighter faces every other fighter at least once

 - Single Kill – Double Elimination: what it says (like having 2 lives for the whole tourney)

 - Best of Three: this is per bout usually (like having 3 lives per bout)

 - King of the Hill: one person stays “in” and fights all comers until defeated, the person who defeats them takes their place